-Those fallacies in Newton's mathematics which were attacked by Leibniz, by the circles of the Ecole Polytechnique's Gaspard Monge, and by Riemann, are also the key to what makes today's generally accepted classroom "mathematical economics" worse than worthless as a way of representing the way in which economies actually do, or should function.
+Those fallacies in Newton's mathematics which were attacked by Leibniz, by the circles of the Ecole Polytechnique's Gaspard Monge, and by Riemann, are also the

 At this point, we imagine we can see someone in our readership audience raising a finger to interrupt this line of argument.
 Let us hear his objection.
 What he has to say might be expressed as the following quotable argument: